chintakjoshi/TWA-OSS/CODE_OF_CONDUCT.md

 ## Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the project team with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

+## Constructive Feedback

+Offer feedback in a constructive manner, rather than in a negative or harmful way.
+Constructive criticism helps the community grow and improve.

+## Encourage Community Growth

+Encourage and support new members.
+A growing community is a healthy one, and every member was once new and looking for guidance.

 ## Scope